JusJae/jusjae/README.md

 ===========================================================================================================================
 Web Developer & Content Designer
 --------------------------------
 I have been learning web application development for over 2 years and I have started learning, HTML, CSS, JavaScript and Python.
-I have thenm gone on to learn Python.
-I have a pssion for working on the frontend development and creating an accessible user exerperience and user interface.
+I have a passion for working on frontend design and development and creating accessible user exerperiences and user interfaces.

 * 🌍  I'm based in London
 * 🖥️  See my portfolio at [Jus Jae’s Portfolio](http://Portfolio.jusjae.com)
 * ✉️  You can contact me at [jusjae.dev@gmail.com](mailto:jusjae.dev@gmail.com)